kenedii/Baccarat-Simulator/README.md

 A baccarat game in Python.
-Draws from 8 decks in shoe and decks get shuffled every game for randomness.
+Draws from a deck in a simulated shoe and decks get shuffled every game for randomness.

 Dependencies: pip install deck-of-cards https://pypi.org/project/deck-of-cards/